semantic-localization/base-transformations/notes.md

  - just image
  - patch probability labels/17 feature vector OR even last layer one (HYPOTHESIS - this should perform much better) run the same thing for wholefoods

+### Image prep
+1. Discard 80x100 or 100x80 images OR resize\_bilinear using scipy before adding to TFRecord
+2. Augment using gaussian blurring etc